 The relationship between mind and body

 I’m a psychologist specialising in the effects of stress on physcial and mental health.
 The difference between me and a life coach is that I provide a psychological therapeutic approach to behaviour change, blending mind and body-based practices.
 My background in research and evidence-based practice can support you to make important changes in your life and work through underlying issues that are holding you back.
-Working with the body and the mind, I can help you work around feeling stuck, overwhelmed and repeating the same behavioural patterns that get in the way of you living the life you deserve.
+Working with the body and the mind, I can help you with burnout, feeling overwhelmed and repeating the same behavioural patterns that get in the way of you living the life you deserve.

-Helping you improve your life
+Helping you improve your health and wellbeing

 I’m fascinated with the natural world and the scientific study of health and behaviours.

 I got into psychology because I like being there for people – I’m bursting with love and for me, my profession is just an extension of my personality and my own core beliefs.
 I believe that, with all of my training and knowledge, psychology is there to be practiced with real people in the real world.
 Above everything, I believe in kindness, dignity and compassion and I’m always learning from people and their experiences.